Consensys/doc.quorum-key-manager/docs/HowTo/Index-Resources.md

 - Manifest file by using the [`--manifest-path`](../Reference/CLI/CLI-Syntax.md#manifest-path)
 - Database connection settings, such as [`--db-database`](../Reference/CLI/CLI-Syntax.md#db-database)
-- Environment variable `STORE_NAME` with the identifier of the store to index
+- Environment variable `SYNC_STORE_NAME` with the identifier of the store to index

 !!! example "Indexing keys from `hashicorp-keys` as environment variables"

     ```text
-        STORE_NAME="hashicorp-keys"
+        MANIFEST_PATH="/config/default.yml"
+        SYNC_STORE_NAME="hashicorp-keys"
     ```

     ```bash